Keir Starmer faces defeat over Labour rule changes after frosty reception from unions

 Show all 50

-If the plan makes it to conference the outcome is more uncertain as much would depend on the balance of forces among delegates, whose allegiances are not always obvious.
+If the plan makes it through the NEC it would then be considered by Labour’s conference, where the outcome is more uncertain as much would depend on the balance of forces among delegates, whose allegiances are not always obvious.

 Issuing his own statement after the meeting Keir Starmer said: “Today’s TULO meeting was a welcome opportunity to set out some of the rule changes I believe will strengthen our party, our link with the unions and our ability to win the next election.